-H/21 offers several types of materials for teachers and their students.
+H/21 offers several types of materials for educators and their students.

-- Modules – Each module is a comprehensive set of teaching materials, and may include student readings, lecture slides, primary sources, student assessments/exercises/grading rubrics.
-Each module provides guidance to the teacher on its design, purpose, and use.
+- MREs (Modules Ready to Educate) – Each module is a comprehensive set of teaching materials, and may include student readings, lecture slides, primary sources, student assessments/exercises/grading rubrics.
+Each module provides guidance to the educator on its design, purpose, and use.

 How are H/21 materials reviewed and approved?

 MREs are commissioned and peer-reviewed by historians with content expertise and will tested by experience educators in multiple class settings prior to publication.